 Thank You filter, and keep up the good work!

-Following a recipe for household cleaners at the David Suzuki site, I really only needed two ingredients for the detergent, and vinegar for the rinse.
-I had picked up some Borax previously, but didn't have any Washing Soda.
+Following a recipe for household cleaners at the David Suzuki site, we really only needed two ingredients for the detergent, and vinegar for the rinse.
+We had picked up some Borax previously, but didn't have any Washing Soda.
 A quick online search revealed it was pretty easy to make at home; thanks to a post @ Nature's Nurture Blog.

 That was easy!

-I had decided before Christmas that I wanted to install a water filter that would help reduce/eliminate the heavy chlorine that would often be in my water.
+We had decided before Christmas that we wanted to install a water filter that would help reduce/eliminate the heavy chlorine that would often be in our water.
 The thought process started with a simple shower-head chlorine filter; but it wasn't too hard to think of other water to filter... so the whole-house filter was the cheaper and biggest bang option.

 The entire project cost was under $215 (not counting my dads consumables like flux, solder, etc...):